apiel/zicBox/NOTE.md

 ## PCB

+- TODO make a small gap for sd card

 - TODO add usb-c pin on board for power... <--- depends if we use battery hat or module or nothings...

 - TODO try battery modules